sybock/sybock.github.io/_posts/2020-07-17-cross-lingual-ability-of-mbert.md

 categories: [Paper Review]
 ---

-**Paper Abstract:** Recent work has exhibited the surprising cross-lingual abilities of multilingual BERT (M-BERT) -- surprising since it is trained without any cross-lingual objective and with no aligned data.
+**Abstract:** Recent work has exhibited the surprising cross-lingual abilities of multilingual BERT (M-BERT) -- surprising since it is trained without any cross-lingual objective and with no aligned data.
 In this work, we provide a comprehensive study of the contribution of different components in M-BERT to its cross-lingual ability.

 **Original Paper:** https://arxiv.org/abs/1912.07840